marekborowiec/teaching/python1.md

 >>> print(my_sequence)
 atatttgcgccc
 ```
-Strings have many methods and function that can be applied to them.
+Strings have many methods and built-in functions that can be applied to them.
 You can find a list of all the methods in the [official Python documentation](https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str).
 It is likely that at first you will find those pages too technical, but as you learn more about how Python works they will become the first place to look for help when working on a problem.
 Let's try a couple more `str` methods.

 Similarly to the `lower()` methods, there is a way to convert strings to uppercase:
 ```python